Family Dispute Resolution

 - how property will be divided

-The parties themselves are still responsible for making decisions about how to settle matters but the mediator may help the parties find common ground or consider things in a different light.
+The parties themselves are still responsible for making decisions about how to settle matters.
+However, the mediator may help the parties find common ground or consider things in a different light.
 A mediator cannot make an order or force the parties to agree.

 A family mediator can be a social worker, lawyer, psychologist or other trained professional.
 If the parties are seeing a lawyer, their lawyer may recommend a mediator.
 Parties may also ask friends for the names of mediators they have used, search an online directory, or look in the yellow pages of the phone book.
 Conflict Resolution Saskatchewan has a directory of mediators in Saskatchewan.